lopesmfelipe/JavaScript-Calculator/README.md

 5. Run the application :D

 ## Contributing 💡
 If you want to contribute to this project and make it better with new ideas, your pull request is very welcomed.
-If you find any issue just put it in the repository issue section, thank you.
+If you find any issue just put it in the repository issue section, let's code!

+## Thank You
+Please ⭐️ this repo and share it with others!